asgood23/STATIONS/made-with-samples/100-bastards.md

 ---
 layout: default
-title: 100 Bastards
+title: Make 100 Bastards
-permalink: 100-bastards
+permalink: make-100-bastards
 parent: Made with Samples
 nav_order: 1
 ---

-# 100 Bastards
+# (Make) 100 Bastards

 100 character classes, based on music prompts provided by our [Kickstarter](https://www.kickstarter.com/projects/72stations/make-100-bastards){:target="_blank"} backers.

-Made for use with the excellent RPG [Bastards](https://micah-anderson.itch.io/bastards-pearlescent-edition){:target="_blank"}, but you can use them with any game system as PC backgrounds or interesting NPCs.
+Made for use with Micah Anderson’s excellent RPG [Bastards](https://micah-anderson.itch.io/bastards-pearlescent-edition){:target="_blank"}, but you can use them with any game system as PC backgrounds or interesting NPCs.

-PDF version coming soon.
+PDF version coming March 2023.

 [Sign up for updates on this and other STATIONS projects.](https://mailchi.mp/e551195da5f3/qr-sign-up){:target="_blank"}